PatTheMav/obs-plugintemplate/README.md

     * `obs-studio`: Version of OBS Studio to build plugin with (needed for `libobs` and `obs-frontend-api`)
     * `prebuilt`: Prebuilt OBS Studio dependencies
     * `qt6`: Prebuilt version of Qt6 as used by OBS Studio
-* `tools`: Contains additional build tools used by CI
+* `tools`: Contains additional build tools used by CI (Optional)

 The values should be kept in sync with OBS Studio releases and the `buildspec.json` file in use by the main project to ensure that the plugin is developed and built in sync with its target environment.

 To update a dependency, change the `version` and associated `hashes` entries to match the new version.
 The used hash algorithm is `sha256`.

-#### Linux
+#### Ubuntu

-Linux dependencies need to be resolved using the package management tools appropriate for the local distribution.
+Ubuntu dependencies need to be resolved using the package management tools appropriate for the local distribution.
 As an example, building on Ubuntu requires the following packages to be installed:

 * Build System Dependencies:
     * `cmake`